jackschu/uva-operating-systems-review/markdownfiles/file-systems.md

     -   so if delete og, then new is gone too

-<a id="org80ca697"></a>
+<a id="org0de3085"></a>

 ## fast file system

--   made by berkley, linux is based on this
+-   made by Berkeley, linux is based on this
 -   address: inode block map far from data, bad choice of file/dir data blocks
 -   block groups
     -   split disk into block groups, each of which is like mini file system
     -   therefore data is close to inodes
     -   inodes from one block group can point to data in another block group
-        -   but perfer not to
+        -   but prefer not to
     -   also keep free map in block group,
     -   makes lower seek time within directory
     -   block groups are designated for specific directories
 -   find free block by first free blocks within block group
     -   hope that for large file this ends up being contiguous
--   deliberately underutilize disk
+-   deliberately under utilize disk
     -   maintain 10% of blocks listed free
     -   that way we can take into account percent full of each block group
     -   use this in some complicated way